epapiez/ThinkCPPRunestone/_sources/Chapter15/File_output.rst

    :feedback_b: Try again!
    :feedback_c: Correct!

-   The above code snippet seen in the question only checks whether the files open or not, but doesn't specify which one doesn't open.
+   The code from the previous problem checks whether the files open or not.
+It doesn't specify which one, if any, doesn't open.
 How could you specify which file does not open?

-.. fillintheblank:: fill_15.4
+.. fillintheblank:: question15_4_3

-    Finish the statement: _________ outfile ("output-file");
+    Finish the statement: |blank| ``outfile ("output-file");``.

     - :(?:o|O)(?:f|f)(?:s|S)(?:t|T)(?:r|R)(?:e|E)(?:A|a)(?:m|M): Correct!
       :.*: Try again!